HHS/syndication/syndication_delivery_handler/README.md

 <div>
 ```

-This template is only used to publish (push) content to Syndication.
-It is not used for site publishing.

 ### Configure the Publishing Design

-**Note:**

 These are general instructions for configuring the delivery handler and content lists and attaching the content lists to a publishing edition.
 Per site publishing configuration will dictate the naming of content lists and editions, and specific publishing requirements may require configuration that is out-of-scope for this document.